-It is becoming the norm in large cross-border transactions raising competition concerns for the United States, Canadian, Mexican and EC authorities to work closely together during the investigative stages, and even in determining remedies, minimising the potential of arriving at diverging outcomes.
+It is becoming the norm, in large cross-border transactions raising competition concerns, for the US, Canadian, Mexican and EC authorities to work closely together during the investigative stages, and even in determining remedies, minimising the potential of arriving at diverging outcomes.
 The KFTC has stated that it will engage in even greater cooperation with foreign competition authorities, particularly those of China and Japan, which are similar to Korea in their industrial structure.
-Regional cooperation among some of the newer agencies has also become more common; for example, the Argentinian authority has worked with Brazil's CADE, which in turn has worked with the Chilean authority.
+Regional cooperation among some of the newer agencies has also become more common; for example, the Argentinian authority has worked with Brazil's competition authority, which, in turn, has worked with the Chilean authority.
 Competition authorities in Bosnia and Herzegovina, Bulgaria, Croatia, Macedonia, Montenegro, Serbia, Slovenia and Turkey similarly maintain close ties and cooperate on transactions.
-Taiwan is part of the Asia-Pacific Economic Cooperation Forum, which shares a database.
+Taiwan is part of the Asia-Pacific Economic Cooperation forum, which shares a database.
 In transactions not requiring filings in multiple European jurisdictions, Member States often keep each other informed during the course of an investigation.
-In addition, transactions not meeting the EC threshold can nevertheless be referred to the European Commission in appropriate circumstances.
-The United States has signed cooperation agreements with a number of jurisdictions, including most recently Peru and India.
+In addition, transactions not meeting the EC threshold can nevertheless be referred to the EC in appropriate circumstances.
+The United States has signed cooperation agreements with a number of jurisdictions, including, most recently, Peru and India.
 China has 'consulted' with the United States and the EC on some mergers and entered into a cooperation agreement with the United States authorities in 2011.

-The impact of such multijurisdictional cooperation was very evident this year.
-For instance, the transaction parties in Applied Materials/Tokyo Electron ultimately abandoned the transaction due to the combined objections of several jurisdictions, including the United States, Europe, and Korea.
+The impact of such multi-jurisdictional cooperation is very evident.
+For instance, the transaction parties in Applied Materials/Tokyo Electron ultimately abandoned the transaction following the combined objections of several jurisdictions, including the United States, Europe and Korea.
 In Office Depot/Staples, the FTC and the Canadian Competition Bureau cooperated and both jurisdictions brought suits to block the transaction (although the EC had also cooperated on this transaction, it ultimately accepted the undertakings offered by the parties).
 In the GE/Alstom transaction, the United States and the EC coordinated throughout, including at the remedies stage.
 Additionally, in the Halliburton/Baker Hughes transaction, the United States and the EC coordinated their investigations, with the United States suing to block the transaction while the EC's investigation continued.
 Also, in Holcim/Lafarge, the cooperation between the United States and Canada continued at the remedies stage, where both consents included assets in the other jurisdiction's territory.
 The United States, Canada and Mexico coordinated closely in the review of the Continental/Veyance transaction.
-In fact, it is becoming the norm for coordination among the jurisdictions in multinational transactions that raise competition issues.
+In fact, coordination among the jurisdictions in multinational transactions that raise competition issues is becoming the norm.